dmandevv/blogging-platform-api/README.md

 A RESTful API for a personal blogging platform built with Go and MongoDB.
 This API provides full CRUD functionality for managing blog posts with support for categorization and tagging.

-This project is an exercise from the roadmap.sh project: [blogging-platform-api](https://roadmap.sh/projects/blogging-platform-api)
+This project is an exercise from the roadmap.sh project: [blogging-platform-api](https://roadmap.sh/projects/blogging-platform-api) 📚

-## Features

-- **Create** blog posts with title, content, category, and tags
-- **Read** all blog posts or retrieve individual posts by ID
-- **Search** blog posts by title, content, or category
-- **Update** existing blog posts while preserving creation timestamps
-- **Delete** blog posts
-- MongoDB integration for persistent storage
-- JSON request/response format

 ## Getting Started